Site icon Circuit Ideas for You

 where,

-Please feel free to change the settings according to your own needs and component ratings.
+Feel free to adjust the settings to match the needs and component ratings.

 How to Build: